Storyflow Logo

 The third category is planning tools that pair with publishing platforms.
 Storyflow (canvas), Notion (databases), Drafts (text).
 These are not publishing platforms; they hold the upstream work that becomes the newsletter.

-A 2024 Substack-internal survey of writers who crossed 1,000 paid subscribers found that 73% used a separate tool for newsletter planning and writing, sending the final draft to Substack only for publishing.
-The mechanism is that publishing platforms are optimised for the moment of sending, not the weeks of planning that precede it.
+Ask any writer who has crossed 1,000 paid subscribers how they actually work, and a pattern shows up fast: most of them draft somewhere else and send the finished issue to their platform only at the end.
+The mechanism is simple.
+Publishing platforms are optimised for the moment of sending, not for the weeks of research, outlining, and drafting that precede it.
+The platform sends the newsletter.
+It was never built to help you plan it.
+That single sentence explains why so many newsletter workflows are two tools, not one.
 The right newsletter tool depends on whether you are still figuring out distribution (use Substack or Beehiiv for growth) or whether you already have an audience and want better planning (pair a planning tool with your existing platform).

 How We Evaluated the Best Newsletter Tools 2026